-Please note: this colony can only be purchased in our showroom.
-If you are interested, make an appointment on the showroom page. (click here)
+Please note: this collection is only available for purchase in our showroom.
+If you're interested, please schedule an appointment on the showroom page.
+(Click here)

 Acromyrmex octospinosus, the dream species of many ant keepers.
-A species that is also frequently shown on TV, for example in BBC documentaries (David Attenborough).
-A very recognizable species, and the most recognizable feature is that they walk back to their nest with leaves.
+A species frequently featured on television, for example, in BBC documentaries (David Attenborough).
+A highly recognizable species, and its most recognizable trait is the habit of walking back to their nest with leaves.

-Note: when purchasing a leaf cutter colony you will also receive an extensive care sheet.
+Note: When you purchase a leaf cutter colony, you will also receive a comprehensive care sheet.

 Specifications :